Welcome To My Home Page

 OK, now that's out of the way, let's get down to some stuff.
 I was born in 1962 and was fortunate enough to have been brought up on a farm in the village of Doddiscombsleigh which is located within the Teign Valley, Devon, in the South-West of England.
 This gave me and my friends considerable scope for childhood exploration, with the vast woodlands, steep sided valleys and many disused quarries and mine workings in the area.
 I now live in a village on the south-west edge of the Blackdown Hills, Devon.

-Work-wise, I've had many jobs from being a milkman to quality control, but up until a few years ago I was employed at an engineering company where I made and assembled various agricultural components, mainly bespoke PTO shafts and hydraulic hoses and related components, along with anything else too difficult or greasy for the poor sods elsewhere in the company to manage.
+Work-wise, I've had many jobs; I've been a milkman, furniture delivery man, warehouse manager along with a host of other jobs, some of which were somewhat more technical, but up until a few years ago I was employed at an engineering company where I made and assembled various agricultural components, mainly bespoke PTO shafts and hydraulic hoses and related components, along with anything else too difficult or greasy for the poor sods elsewhere in the company to manage.
 These days though, I work as a professional dog walker which allows me to enjoy the company of dogs and get out and about as I like to do.

 I also have a rather dull interest in keeping the "æ" ligature alive as you may have noticed, rather than using the modern and far less interesting "ae", so unless I've forgotten, you'll see æ used in words like achæology and anæsthesia, partly because I can, but also because of an in-built cussedness and desire to be a bit different; I'm already regarded as "special" by many people who know me, so I seem to be doing well.
 Incidentally, the word 'anæsthesia' doesn't currently feature on any of my pages apart from this one, but I'll see if I can ease it in somewhere.

-Anyway, as I indicated earlier, photography is one of my interests despite my hair-wrenching ineptitude at it, so you'll find that a lot of images have been used throughout the various pages; in most cases they can be clicked on to load a higher resolution version of the picture if you happen to wish to see one, and in some cases, resting your mouse over the caption may reveal a 'tooltip' offering more information.
-This is all assuming you're using a proper computer, and not trying to view the Internet on a soddin' phone!
+Anyway, as I indicated earlier, photography is one of my interests despite my hair-wrenching ineptitude at it, so you'll find that a lot of images have been used throughout the various pages; in most cases a caption can be clicked on to load a higher resolution version of the picture if you happen to wish to see one, and in some rare cases, resting your mouse over the caption may reveal a 'tooltip' offering more information.
+This is all assuming you're using a proper computer, and not trying to view the Internet on a soddin' phone of course!
+I have, however, attempted to make my pages mobile-friendly for those who insist on looking at them on a 2½ inch wide screen.

 "Some people you meet by accident, some meetings are planned, sometimes you're born into it and the people around you are family."